cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Length-first map key ordering

-The core deterministic encoding requirements sort map keys in a different order from the one suggested by {{?RFC7049}}.
+The core deterministic encoding requirements sort map keys in a different order from the one suggested by Section 3.9 of {{?RFC7049}} (called "Canonical CBOR" there).
 Protocols that need to be compatible with {{?RFC7049}}'s order can instead be specified in terms of this specification's "length-first core deterministic encoding requirements":